CWood-sdf/banana.nvim/README.md

 <script src="lua require path"></script>
 ```

-this will work if the script returns either a function or a table with a key of \_\_banana_run that has a function.
+this will work if the script returns either a function or a table with a key of \_\_banana_run that is a function.

 ```lua
 --- Add types for luals